Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Upper Layer System

-Our system relies on two fundamental components: the \textit{microcontroller unit} (MCU) which manage the low layer system software and a computing unit, that execute all high layer system applications.
+Our system relies on two fundamental components: the \textit{microcontroller unit} (MCU), which manages the low layer system software and a computing unit that executes all Upper Layer system applications.
 The selected microcontroller, a Teensy 4.1, is chosen for its high clock frequency and excellent general performance.
+It allows communication between the Upper Layer algorithms and the mechanical and electronic system, and vice versa.
 On the high-level system, an Intel NUC11TNHv5 is selected as a computing unit, as it represents a good trade-off between high computational power and low energy consumption.
 A Coral Edge TPU Accelerator is employed alongside the computing unit to run optimized neural network models without the necessity of a full-size graphics processing unit.